SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 ## Deploying from the catalog

 Deployment from the cloud can be beneficial when you do not have the local artifact any more (.dmapp, .dmprotocol) or if you have a DataMiner running as a service(DAAS).

-If you've uploaded it beforehand you only need to artifact id to deploy it to one or more agents of your organization at any time in the future.
+If you've uploaded an artifact beforehand you only need to artifact id to deploy it to one or more agents of your organization at any time in the future.

 ### FromCatalog
 The most basic command will allow deployment of an artifact using the artifact identifier returned from performing an upload using ["dataminer-catalog-upload"](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.CatalogUpload).